How to Finance a Mobile or Manufactured Home

 Fannie Mae & Freddie Mac

-Fannie Mae loans are obtained through the MD Advantage Program, which offers loans at lower rates than traditional manufactured homes loans.
-Qualifications include installing the home with a driveway.
-The home must meet certain construction, design and efficiency standards.
+Fannie Mae loans are obtained through the MH Advantage Program, which offers loans at lower rates than traditional manufactured homes loans.
+Qualifications include installing a home with a driveway.
+The home must meet certain construction, design, and efficiency standards.

 Freddie Mac loans come through the Freddie Mac Home Possible mortgage program.
 In some cases, grant money can be used for the down payment.

-The biggest attraction is the cost.
-The average national price of a new manufactured home is $81,700, while the average national price of a new site-built home sold in 2020 was $287,465, according to the HomeAdvisor.com.
+Clearly the biggest attraction is the cost – as the 22 million Americans who live in mobile homes can attest.
+The average sale price of a new manufactured home is $88,000, while the average sale price of a new home in 2023 was $513,400, according to Federal Reserve of St. Louis.

 Compared to traditional homes, they are decidedly less expensive.
-But contrary to that reputation, mobile homes are not necessarily “cheap” or worthy of being in a Hank Williams Jr. song.
+But contrary to that reputation, mobile homes are not “cheap.”
 The state of the manufactured home art has come a long way.

 To see what financing terms you may get to buy a manufactured home, the first thing you should do is review your credit report.
 The better your credit score is, the more likely you are to qualify for better loan terms.